Niunya/AAP-Updated/README.md

 --

 I hope I have given the proper credit, I'm a big fan of this addon and just wanted to see it working again.
 If you're the original author (zyrrael) and want this removed, please let me know.
-This is my first time doing a repo so I'm unsure of whether or not this is okay or not.
+This is my first time doing a repo so I'm unsure of whether this is okay or not.